It may sound simple, but the reason your home may not be selling will come under one of these ‘P’s’ or perhaps the ‘M’.

 You have taken care of the three ‘P’s, now comes the ‘M’… and this is all up to your agent – so make sure you pick a good one!

-While the market itself will no doubt effect the sale of your home, a good agent will be aware of these trends and the current conditions and will implement a marketing plan to give your home the greatest exposure and therefore the greatest chance of selling.
+While the market itself will no doubt effect the sale of your home, a good agent will be aware of these trends and the current conditions.
+Most agents will have a marketing plan for the greatest exposure and the best chance of selling.

-These may include listing tours for area agents, newspapers, TV ads, open houses, fliers and local real estate publications.
+Listing tours for other agents, newspapers, TV ads, open houses, fliers and local real estate publications are great.

-Ask real estate agents exactly what you get for your money if you list with them – and make sure you get what you are told you will.
+Ask real estate agents exactly what you get for your money if you list with them.
+Make sure you get what you are told you will.

 Your real estate agent should be willing to give you feed back as to how their marketing strategies are working for you.